hugolargo/other_projects/Spotify Project/README.md

 # Spotify Project Process

+For my final data analytics project at Spiced Academy I worked with 10 years of chart data from Spotify.
+The Spotify Top 200 collected the 200 most streamed songs on a weekly basis for each country and on global scale.

+After some exploration of the dataset, I realized that there also appear a couple of older songs in the charts, which are usually dominated by recently released pop music.
+So I forged the plan to find out which older songs are hidden in the Spotify charts, why and when they appear.

 This document details the various steps I undertook while working on the project, from data import and cleaning to visual analysis.
 Check out the Jupyter Notebooks to see the code.

 ## 1. Exploring the dataset + general data cleaning